-- 1) The ports of the [External Model] E are automatically connected by the tool, taking the [Pin Mapping] keyword into consideration, if exists.
+1) The ports of the [External Model] E are automatically connected by the tool, taking the [Pin Mapping] keyword into consideration, if exists.

-2) The package model shown in this drawing assumes the capabilities of a - 2) The package model shown in this drawing assumes the capabilities of a non-native IBIS package model are available to the model author.
+2) The package model shown in this drawing assumes the capabilities of a non-native IBIS package model are available to the model author.